This story was updated on June 1, 2022, to reflect current existing-home trends.

 After increasing on a monthly and annual basis in January, existing-home sales have declined for three consecutive months — a trend that’s sparked concern among agents and consumers who worry bidding wars and declining inventory are finally getting the best of buyers.

-Although the market experienced a minor monthly boost in inventory (+10.5 percent) due to more homesellers placing their home on the market, it wasn’t enough to cool price growth as 88 percent of homes sold within one month.
+Although the market experienced a minor monthly boost in inventory from March (+10.8 percent) due to more homesellers placing their home on the market, it wasn’t enough to cool price growth as 90 percent of homes sold within one month.

 First American Chief Economist Mark Fleming acknowledged the fear the latest declines have created.
 However, he’s focused on annual growth instead.
-“It’s the fourth-best April we’ve had in 15 years,” he said.
-“So the housing market is remaining amazingly resilient to all that has gone on over the last 12 to 16 months at this point, driven by the pandemic and the economic shock.”
+“The housing market is remaining amazingly resilient to all that has gone on over the last 12 to 16 months at this point, driven by the pandemic and the economic shock,” he said.

 Realtor.com Chief Economist George Ratiu said existing-home sales primarily reflect the tenacity of millennials and high-income professionals who’ve fled from the coasts to more affordable secondary markets, where their income can provide a better quality of life for less.